 Subject: Dental Services and Oral and Maxillofacial Surgery: Coverage Under Medical Plans

-Reviewed: September 23, 2013
+Reviewed: September 28, 2015

-This Clinical Policy Bulletin expresses our determination of whether certain services or supplies are medically necessary.
+This Clinical Policy Bulletin explains how we determine whether certain services or supplies are medically necessary.
 We have reached these conclusions based on a review of currently available clinical information including: